 Some CCFL tubes are impossible to change inside glued LCD panel sandwich. (with out doing huge damage) There are exceptions to this rule. (and takes lots of skill)

-Others you damage the LCD or it frame attempting the act, but some are easy to change. (why not look first and find the true there)
+Others you damage the LCD or it frame attempting the act, but some are easy to change. (why not look first and find the truth there, glued or not?)

 To change them tubes, it can be easy or near impossible , some are so deep in side that damage happens no matter your skills. see and easy one first here.